obsidiandynamics/zerolog/README.md

 ## How do I correctly write a logging helper or a custom logging façade?
 We've all done this before; written a static helper method that logs events in a particular way.
 Often this is done for logging messages or exceptions.
 For the latter, we sometimes log an exception internally before letting it percolate up the call stack.

-A related, although somewhat less common scenario is when library developers try to outsmart the world by writing their own lightweight logging façade, ostensibly allowing the user to plug in any logger without tying them to SLF4J (but in reality adding no value and causing a heartache for all involved).
+A related, although a somewhat less common scenario is when library developers try to outsmart the world by writing their own lightweight logging façade, ostensibly allowing the user to plug in any logger without tying them to SLF4J (but in reality adding no value and causing a heartache for all involved).

 While the latter is widely considered an anti-pattern, the use of helpers in niche contexts can sometimes be hugely convenient as it leads to standardisation of logging and minimises code duplication.
 There is no compelling reason why code de-duplication should be discouraged for logging.